 With her husband, Nicholas D. Kristof, she has co-authored two other best-selling books about Asia: Thunder from the East and China Wakes.
 Ms. WuDunn won a Pulitzer Prize with her husband for covering China, along with the Dayton Literary Peace Prize for Lifetime Achievement.
 She has also won other journalism prizes, including the George Polk Award and Overseas Press Club awards.
 WuDunn has also won a White House Project EPIC award, and she has been a judge for the State Department “Secretary’s Innovation Award for Women’s and Girls’ Empowerment.”
 She has won other awards, including the Asia Women in Business Corporate Leadership Award, the Pearl S. Buck Woman of the Year Award, the Harriet Beecher Stowe Prize, among numerous other awards.
 In 2011, Newsweek cited WuDunn as one of the “150 Women Who Shake the World.”
 In 2012, WuDunn was selected as one of 60 notable members of the League of Extraordinary Women by Fast Company magazine.
 In 2013, she was included as one of the “leading women who make America” in the PBS documentary, “The Makers.”
 She was also featured in a 2013 Harvard Business School film about prominent women who graduated from HBS.

 She graduated from Cornell University, where she was a member of the Board of Trustees from 2002 to 2013 and served on Cornell’s various Board committees, including the Finance Committee, the endowment’s Investment Committee and as co-chair of the Academic Affairs Committee.
-She earned an M.B.A. from Harvard Business School and an M.P.A. from Princeton University’s Woodrow Wilson School, where she is a former member of its Advisory Council and was elected in spring 2013 as an alumni trustee to Princeton University’s Board of Trustees for a term beginning July 1, 2014.
+She earned an M.B.A. from Harvard Business School and an M.P.A. from Princeton University’s Woodrow Wilson School, where she is a former member of its Advisory Council and is a former alumni trustee to Princeton University’s Board of Trustees.
 Ms. WuDunn received an honorary doctorate from the University of Pennsylvania and Middlebury College.
 Ms. WuDunn lectures on economic, political and social topics related to women in the developing world, the global economy, China and the emerging markets and has been asked to address a wide range of audiences including former Vice President Al Gore, the IMF and World Bank.
 Ms. WuDunn has discussed China economic issues on television and radio programs, such as Fox Business News, Bloomberg TV, The Colbert Report, Charlie Rose and NPR, and she has discussed philanthropic issues on programs such as NBC’s Dateline.